 - Experience in the Royal Navy can be useful for a variety of jobs after you leave.

 For detailed information about the Royal Navy phone 0345 607 5555 or visit its website.
-The Ministry of Defence website will also be helpful.

 The following organisations may be able to provide further information.